 The airframe manufacturers can define a common CDS interface for all aircraft implementations.

 Flexibility to add new CDS capabilities by adding to existing platforms.

+The airframe manufacturers can use a common language, from CDS mockups and prototyping, to maintenance and training, graphical user interfaces.

+Reduce the cost of development and management of the graphical user interface specification.

+Ability to specify modern user interface (data fusion, multi-touch, animation, 3D, Post WIMP interface)

 4.5 Project Benefit for Avionics Equipment Suppliers